gboxo/bioagent_eval/examples/react_demo/tasks/H5_Functional_Site_Conservation/README.md

 **Task**
 You are given a list of 25 UniProt IDs for a family of enzymes, along with a list of active site residue positions from the first sequence in the list.
 Your task is to identify which of these active site positions are poorly conserved across the family.
 A position is poorly conserved if the frequency of the most common amino acid at that position (in an MSA) is less than 50%.

-Return a comma-separated string of the poorly conserved active site positions.
+If no active site positions are poorly conserved, return the default no_result value `NONE`.
+Otherwise, return a comma-separated string of the poorly conserved active site positions.
 Format: <answer>str</answer>.

 **Steps**
 1) Fetch FASTA sequences for all 25 UniProt IDs and create a multi-FASTA file.